TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Additional resources

 This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.
+It isn't required, so consider it supplemental.

-- Among the many ways to make protected routes, a few ways are provided below:
 - [This Stack Overflow answer](https://stackoverflow.com/a/64347082/19051112) uses a function to generate the route config object passed to `createBrowserRouter`.
 The function conditionally generates the different paths.
 - [This demonstration project](https://github.com/iammanishshrma/react-protected-routes/blob/master/src/routes/ProtectedRoute.jsx) creates a special Protected Route component that conditionally displays elements as necessary.